-The international Grey Literature Network Service celebrated last year its Twenty-fifth Anniversary and understands that this milestone was reached in great part through the financial and content contributions of its associate, institutional, and individual members.
+The international Grey Literature Network Service celebrated its Twenty-fifth Anniversary and understands that this milestone was reached in great part through the financial and content contributions of its associate, institutional, and individual members.
 In recent years, a number of GreyNet Members have retired or moved on to other positions; however, they continue to share interest in the field of grey literature and remain in contact with GreyNet’s range of information and data resources.
 As an organization, GreyNet chooses to honor these information professionals and seeks to offer a token of lasting thanks for their sustained support.

 Each entry in this online register contains the name of a GreyNet Honorary Member accompanied by their photograph.
 Each entry further contains a brief text they provided - reflecting on their involvement with grey literature.
 By clicking on the Honorary Member Logo within each entry, one or more of their known contributions to this field of information are displayed.
-New entries will be periodically added to the online register and published in GreyNet’s Quarterly Newsletter.
+New entries will be periodically added to this online register.

 Roberta I. Shaffer